KatDan/grcis/newmodules/JiriMuller-GlossyReflections/readme.md

 # Glossy effect for rendering

-This extension adds new way to render objects, where imperfect reflections now create *glossy* effect on surfaces.
+This extension adds new way to render objects, where imperfect reflections now create *glossy* effect on surfaces. **Works only with Phong Materials.**

 ![Glossy surface example](glossyexample.png)